mixpanel/docs/pages/docs/orgs-and-projects/project-migration.md

 **Prioritize Current Uses Cases:**

 - Your project Lexicon provides insight into the number of UI and API queries performed by end users over the past 30 days.
 Focus on consolidating a list of events and properties where the “30-day queries” count is greater than 0.
 Prioritize migrating only the data that is actively being queried or has a clear, measurable business impact.
 - Build out a reverse spec that is inclusive of only the events/properties being utilized today.
+You can export your Lexicon data dictionary from the legacy projects as a starting point for the reverse spec.
+Be sure to note which events and properties will be retained for the new project as your metrics and business needs become formalized.

 **Understand Your Analytic Strategy:**

-- If you haven’t done so already, consider running an [analytics strategy session](https://docs.mixpanel.com/guides/analytics-strategy) to develop a framework of KPIs and identify the events and properties that are needed to unlock this analysis.
+- If you haven’t done so already, consider running an [analytics strategy session](/guides/analytics-strategy) to develop a framework of KPIs and identify the events and properties that are needed to unlock this analysis.
 - Using the reverse spec built above, denote the events and properties that enable the analysis of each KPI deemed important during your analytic strategy discussion.
 If none of the events and properties in the reverse spec can be used to report on a KPI that was surfaced in the analytics strategy, scope out events and properties that would be needed in the next sprint to achieve this analysis.
     - Conversely, if events and properties are included in the reverse spec but are not being used to measure any KPIs from your strategic discuss, determine if these events and properties are crucial to your analysis or if they can be removed from tracking.

 **Assess Data Quality:**

 - When merging multiple projects, review the event and property taxonomy across all projects to identify opportunities for consolidation during the ETL process.
 This can help reduce the number of events and properties being transferred to the new project, streamlining the dataset and improving overall efficiency.
 This includes data type conflicts, inconsistent naming conventions, duplicate/missing values, and identity management strategies.
+When comparing the data schemas of the projects being migrated, ensure that key event and property names align and that there are no conflicts in data types, structures, or naming conventions.

 The output of these steps should serve as the scope and implementation plan that defines your new project schema.